 From the beginning of mankind, transportation, especially land transportation has been a main aspect in human lives.
 Communication and trade would not have been possible without it.
 For this purpose, thousands kilometers of road have been built over the world.
-Indonesia, the country with total land area of 5.193.250 square kilometers and population of 260.000.000 peoples (2017 estimate), has 1.919.443 km [1].
+Indonesia, with total land area of 1.904.569 kms and population of 255.461.700 peoples, has 38.569,82 km length of national road [1].

 Started from the pavements built on Crete during the Minoian period (2600 - 1150 B.C.) mankind continuously develop the construction of road.
 The famous ancient road construction was built by the Romans.
 It should be noted that these pavements were remarkably well designed.
 From those early days of the Roman Empire to the interstate highway system in the United States, roadway networks as well as roadway construction have been developed.
 The materials used for roadway construction have progressed with time.
+In its development, pavements can be broadly classified into two types, flexible and rigid pavement.
+From 38.569,82 km length of national road in Indonesia, most are flexible pavement construction.
+The basic flexible pavement structure is shown in Figure 1.1.